DmitryTatarintsev/DmitryTatarintsev/README.md

 My hobbies: keywords, fillwords, Sudoku, strategic computer games.
 Paradox Interactive makes the best games.
 Love it so much.
 This allows you to grow above yourself, relieve stress, and take a breather after a difficult day at work.
 Develops the brain.

 Favorite movies: “The Imitation Game”, “Oppenheimer”, “A Beautiful Mind”.
 These are great films about scientists.
 All the characters in these films are data scientists in one way or another.
+It's nice to be part of those who are moving humanity into a bright future.
 Great for motivation!

 I love running, swimming, visiting museums and traveling with my family.
 Comprehensive rest allows me to maintain good spirits and motivation for myself and the whole team.